Driving Without Insurance in Michigan: What You Need To Know

 If you are convicted of driving without insurance in Michigan, you will be required to pay a fine of at least $200 but not more than $500.
 (MCL 500.3102(2))

-Should I hire a lawyer for driving without insurance in Michigan?
+Should I hire a lawyer if caught driving uninsured in Michigan?

 Unfortunately, as I wrote above, if you are the owner and operator of your own motor vehicle and injured in a car accident, the law in Michigan will prevent me from helping you.

-However, if you or a loved one has been injured in a car accident caused by someone driving without insurance, you still have important legal rights including the right to sue and bring a lawsuit for your harms and losses.
-If you would like to speak with an experienced personal injury attorney, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our injury attorneys.
-You can also get help from an experienced attorney by emailing [email protected] or you can use the chat feature on our website.
+However, if you or a loved one has been injured in a car accident caused by someone driving without insurance in Michigan, you still have important legal rights including the right to sue and bring a lawsuit for your harms and losses.
+If you would like to speak with an experienced car accident lawyer, call now (855) 781-7747 for a free consultation with one of our experienced car accident lawyers.
+There is no cost or obligation.
+You can also visit our contact page or use the chat feature on our website.